I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-pofxissuecomponentperfstatechangemultiple.md

 ## -remarks
 <p>A driver calls <b>PoFxIssueComponentPerfStateChangeMultiple</b>, the power management framework (PoFx) will request the platform extension plug-in (PEP) to place
     the component's performance state sets in the specified performance states.
 This routine may be used with both discrete and range-based types of performance state sets.
-For more information about discrete and range-based performance state sets, see <a href="https://msdn.microsoft.com/library/windows/hardware/dn939837">PO_FX_PERF_STATE_TYPE</a>.</p>
+For more information about discrete and range-based performance state sets, see <a href="..\wdm\ne-wdm--po-fx-perf-state-type.md">PO_FX_PERF_STATE_TYPE</a>.</p>

 <p>If <i>Flags</i> = <b>PO_FX_FLAG_BLOCKING</b>, the <b>PoFxIssueComponentPerfStateChangeMultiple</b> call is synchronous.
 In this case, <b>PoFxIssueComponentPerfStateChangeMultiple</b> waits to return until the component completes the performance state transition.
-The driver's <a href="https://msdn.microsoft.com/library/windows/hardware/dn939353">ComponentPerfStateCallback</a> routine is called to inform the driver that the component's performance state change is complete.
+The driver's <a href="kernel.componentperfstatecallback">ComponentPerfStateCallback</a> routine is called to inform the driver that the component's performance state change is complete.
 This callback occurs in the same thread as the call to <b>PoFxIssueComponentPerfStateChangeMultiple</b>, and <b>PoFxIssueComponentPerfStateChangeMultiple</b> returns only after the <i>ComponentPerfStateCallback</i> callback returns.</p>

 <p>If <i>Flags</i> = <b>PO_FX_FLAG_ASYNC_ONLY</b>, the <b>PoFxIssueComponentPerfStateChangeMultiple</b> call is asynchronous.
-In this case, <b>PoFxIssueComponentPerfStateChangeMultiple</b> schedules the <a href="https://msdn.microsoft.com/library/windows/hardware/dn939353">ComponentPerfStateCallback</a> routine to occur in another thread, and then returns without waiting for the callback to occur.
+In this case, <b>PoFxIssueComponentPerfStateChangeMultiple</b> schedules the <a href="kernel.componentperfstatecallback">ComponentPerfStateCallback</a> routine to occur in another thread, and then returns without waiting for the callback to occur.
 The callback can occur before or after <b>PoFxIssueComponentPerfStateChangeMultiple</b> returns.
 The driver should rely on the <i>ComponentPerfStateCallback</i> routine to determine when the component completes the transition to the new performance state. </p>

 <p>The driver can set <i>Flags</i> = 0 to indicate that it does not care whether the <b>PoFxIssueComponentPerfStateChangeMultiple</b> call is synchronous or asynchronous.
 In this case, PoFx decides the synchronicity of the call  based on whether the PEP uses a synchronous or asynchronous request to issue the performance state change to the component.</p>

 <p>If <i>Flags</i> = <b>PO_FX_FLAG_ASYNC_ONLY</b> or no flags are passed, this routine requires an IRQL of &lt;= DISPATCH_LEVEL.
 If <i>Flags</i> = <b>PO_FX_FLAG_BLOCKING</b>, this routine requires an IRQL of &lt;= APC_LEVEL.</p>

-<p>This function will always result in a call to the <a href="https://msdn.microsoft.com/library/windows/hardware/dn939353">ComponentPerfStateCallback</a> routine regardless of the synchronicity of the call.
+<p>This function will always result in a call to the <a href="kernel.componentperfstatecallback">ComponentPerfStateCallback</a> routine regardless of the synchronicity of the call.
 Because the PEP may choose to deny the request to change the performance states, the driver must wait until receiving the callback before committing the performance states to hardware.</p>

 <p>Only a single call of the <b>PoFxIssueComponentPerfStateChangeMultiple</b> routine  is allowed at a time per component, regardless of whether the call is synchronous or asynchronous.
-After issuing a performance state change request, the driver must wait until the <a href="https://msdn.microsoft.com/library/windows/hardware/dn939353">ComponentPerfStateCallback</a> is received before calling this routine again, even if the request involves a different performance state set.
-If this routine is called again before waiting until the <i>ComponentPerfStateCallback</i> is received, a bugcheck will occur.</p>

-<p>A driver calls <b>PoFxIssueComponentPerfStateChangeMultiple</b>, the power management framework (PoFx) will request the platform extension plug-in (PEP) to place
-    the component's performance state sets in the specified performance states.
-This routine may be used with both discrete and range-based types of performance state sets.
-For more information about discrete and range-based performance state sets, see <a href="https://msdn.microsoft.com/library/windows/hardware/dn939837">PO_FX_PERF_STATE_TYPE</a>.</p>

-<p>If <i>Flags</i> = <b>PO_FX_FLAG_BLOCKING</b>, the <b>PoFxIssueComponentPerfStateChangeMultiple</b> call is synchronous.
-In this case, <b>PoFxIssueComponentPerfStateChangeMultiple</b> waits to return until the component completes the performance state transition.
-The driver's <a href="https://msdn.microsoft.com/library/windows/hardware/dn939353">ComponentPerfStateCallback</a> routine is called to inform the driver that the component's performance state change is complete.
-This callback occurs in the same thread as the call to <b>PoFxIssueComponentPerfStateChangeMultiple</b>, and <b>PoFxIssueComponentPerfStateChangeMultiple</b> returns only after the <i>ComponentPerfStateCallback</i> callback returns.</p>

-<p>If <i>Flags</i> = <b>PO_FX_FLAG_ASYNC_ONLY</b>, the <b>PoFxIssueComponentPerfStateChangeMultiple</b> call is asynchronous.
-In this case, <b>PoFxIssueComponentPerfStateChangeMultiple</b> schedules the <a href="https://msdn.microsoft.com/library/windows/hardware/dn939353">ComponentPerfStateCallback</a> routine to occur in another thread, and then returns without waiting for the callback to occur.
-The callback can occur before or after <b>PoFxIssueComponentPerfStateChangeMultiple</b> returns.
-The driver should rely on the <i>ComponentPerfStateCallback</i> routine to determine when the component completes the transition to the new performance state. </p>

-<p>The driver can set <i>Flags</i> = 0 to indicate that it does not care whether the <b>PoFxIssueComponentPerfStateChangeMultiple</b> call is synchronous or asynchronous.
-In this case, PoFx decides the synchronicity of the call  based on whether the PEP uses a synchronous or asynchronous request to issue the performance state change to the component.</p>

-<p>If <i>Flags</i> = <b>PO_FX_FLAG_ASYNC_ONLY</b> or no flags are passed, this routine requires an IRQL of &lt;= DISPATCH_LEVEL.
-If <i>Flags</i> = <b>PO_FX_FLAG_BLOCKING</b>, this routine requires an IRQL of &lt;= APC_LEVEL.</p>

-<p>This function will always result in a call to the <a href="https://msdn.microsoft.com/library/windows/hardware/dn939353">ComponentPerfStateCallback</a> routine regardless of the synchronicity of the call.
-Because the PEP may choose to deny the request to change the performance states, the driver must wait until receiving the callback before committing the performance states to hardware.</p>

-<p>Only a single call of the <b>PoFxIssueComponentPerfStateChangeMultiple</b> routine  is allowed at a time per component, regardless of whether the call is synchronous or asynchronous.
-After issuing a performance state change request, the driver must wait until the <a href="https://msdn.microsoft.com/library/windows/hardware/dn939353">ComponentPerfStateCallback</a> is received before calling this routine again, even if the request involves a different performance state set.
+After issuing a performance state change request, the driver must wait until the <a href="kernel.componentperfstatecallback">ComponentPerfStateCallback</a> is received before calling this routine again, even if the request involves a different performance state set.
 If this routine is called again before waiting until the <i>ComponentPerfStateCallback</i> is received, a bugcheck will occur.</p>

 ## -requirements
 <table>